thoughtspot/thoughtspot.github.io/_admin/troubleshooting/upload-logs-egnyte.md

 ---
 title: [Upload logs to ThoughtSpot Support]
-keywords: tbd
+summary: You can send logs to ThoughtSpot Support to get troubleshooting help.
-tags: [logs]
+last_updated: 11/18/2019
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 ThoughtSpot Support uses a secure file sever to collect log files or other files needed for troubleshooting.
-You can easily send log files to this file serve directly from the ThoughtSpot instance.
+You can easily send log files to this file server directly from the ThoughtSpot instance.

 ## Metrics collection

 ThoughtSpot collects the diagnostic information from your system on an ongoing basis: there is no time needed to collect diagnostic information after a problem is reported.
 These metrics allow for:

-* Our support team can begin working to remediate any issue with you at once.
+* Our support team can begin working to remediate any issue with you immediately.
 * Metrics provides direct visibility to the ThoughtSpot team on your system's limits.
 Therefore, our Support team can proactively identify critical threshold issues and work to prevent failures.
 Metrics also help reduce SLA times as the team can debug much faster.
 * ThoughtSpot can tune search algorithms by studying search history and schema.
 * ThoughtSpot analyzes expensive and complex query patterns to look for performance optimizations.